difference between pure substance and a mixture

 In conclusion, understanding the difference between pure substances and mixtures is essential in chemistry.
 Pure substances have a fixed composition, while mixtures are made up of multiple components that can be separated using physical methods.
 Knowing these distinctions can help scientists develop better ways to organize and classify matter.

-See also difference between net and gross pay
+See also difference between psychology and sociology

 Table difference between pure substance and a mixture